phxofc/phxofc/README.md

 </div><br/>

+"No matter how bad life gets, there is always something you can do and succeed.
+As long as there is life, there will be hope."
 "Não importa quanto a vida possa ser ruim, sempre existe algo que você pode fazer, e triunfar.
 Enquanto há vida, há esperança."
 -Stephen Hawking

+## Contact email
 ## Email para contato:

 📨 Phdfrocha99@gmail.com